Updated February 2021. Will be updated as and when.

 The following information is taken from the Writers' & Artists' Yearbook/Handbook:

-established or just starting out, here are all the media contacts you need.
-Addresses, telephone, fax and e-mail addresses, full names and titles are
+you are established or just starting out, here are all the media contacts you need.
+Addresses, telephone, fax and e-mail addresses, full names and

 21. WHEN WILL WE BE SEEING YOU AND SILKY IN THE STATES AGAIN?